-Starting with a scenic 6 hours drive towards our first trekking destination of, Besisahar town.
+Starting with a sightseeing tour around Kathamndu Valley.
+Then next day we go for scenic 6 hours drive towards our first trekking destination of, Besisahar town.
 After having an instant meal, we descend towards scenic village passing through bank of Khudi River and arrive at Bhulbhule.
 The panoramic views of snow-capped mountains Himalchuli and Nagdi Chuli can be seen from here.
 We will be trekking further crossing the suspension bridge, enjoying the hot springs and ascending forward takes us to Jagat.
 Experiencing the Tibetan influenced villages, monasteries and passing through forests, we will leave Jagat back and arrive at the headquarters of Manang, Chame.

-Trekking further towards Pisang, Manang, Churilatter, Throung Phedi and Throung La Pass at an altitude of meters, we will be at the famous pilgrimage site Muktinath.
+Trekking further towards Pisang, Manang, Churilatter, Throung Phedi and Throung La Pass, we will be at the famous pilgrimage site Muktinath.
 Muktinath holds the great religious importance for Hindus and Buddhists where large number of pilgrims visits the holy temple.
-Trekking in these high altitudes is strenuous where we will take proper precautions and acclimatization.
+Trekking in these high altitudes is tough where we will take proper precautions and acclimatization.
 Our professional trekking leader ensures that you are safe, sound and enjoy each and every part of the Annapurna adventure.
 From Muktinath, with astounding views of landscapes we trek towards Jomsom through Kagbeni and board a connecting flight to Kathmandu via Pokhara.
 By doing so, we are now planning to conclude our Annapurna Round Trek.

 Annapurna Round Trek requires physical fitness and sound health condition as it involves trekking through high altitudes.
 Contact, Euro-Asia Treks today and go for this adventurous yet inspiring trek in the natural sanctuary of Annapurna region.

 Welcome by our representative at the airport, transfer to hotel in Kathmandu.
-In evening welcome dinner.
+Later in the evening enjoy Welcome Dinner.

 Stay overnight at Kathmandu

 After breakfast we are going to do some sightseeing activities today.
-As planned, we are going to explore some of the most iconic UNESCO World Heritage Sites of Kathmandu city: Swayambhunath Stupa, Boudhanath Stupa, Patan City, Kumari Temple and lastly Tibetan Refugee Camp evening drive back to hotel.
+As planned, we are going to explore some of the most iconic UNESCO World Heritage Sites, evening drive back to hotel.

 Stay overnight at Kathmandu.